bayrock/love2d_physics_demo/readme.md

-Lua physics demo
+Löve2d  physics demo
 ===========

-A basic Lua physics demonstration utilizing the Love2D framework
+A basic physics demonstration utilizing Lua and the Love2D framework

 by: Bayrock